Insider Career Guides

 This is a fundamental misunderstanding of how corporate hiring works.

 You cannot buy a job.
-If you pay for a referral, the hiring manager does not care.
+If you pay for a referral, the internal reviewer does not care.
 You still have to pass the recruiter screen, ace the technical assessments, solve the system design problems, and impress the team during behavioral interviews.
 A referral does not artificially inflate your coding skills.
 Read what happens after an employee refers you for the full internal process.

 So, what exactly are you paying for?
 You are compensating a professional for their time and administrative labor.